 The advent of income tax, two World Wars, and the construction of super highways in the 20th century caused the resplendent days of the Third Ward to diminish.
 Large houses were made into apartments.
-The construction of I-490 cut through the north portion of the Third Ward.
-Its path cleared many houses standing in the way.
-Rochester's first mayor and early leaders once lived in the area demolished in the name of "progress."

 The Urban Renewal Program of the 1960s threatened to take what was left of the Third Ward.
 Rochester would lose an important part of its historic homes & heritage.
 In 1964, the Landmark Society did architectural surveys of surviving homes to persuade the government to include a conservation area in the urban renewal plan.
 Residents who worked to revive the neighborhood formed an organization to promote & protect the area, named "The Corn Hill Neighbors Association."
 The name was taken from early land deeds in the area known as "The Corn Hill Tract."